tanweijie123/tp/docs/UserGuide.md

 `list` followed by `sdel 2` will return an error message

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-    To force deletion of session (and all associated schedules), pass in the optional force flag followed by any non empty string.
+    To force deletion of session (and all associated schedules), pass in the optional force flag after the `INDEX`.
+    Any string after the force flag (`f/`) will be ignored.
 </div>

-Examples:
-* If there are one or more associated schedules associated with the 2nd session in the Session List, `list` followed by `sdel 2 f/ true` will delete all schedules associated with the 2nd session, then delete the session itself
+* If there are one or more associated schedules associated with the 2nd session in the Session List, `list` followed by `sdel 2 f/` will delete all schedules associated with the 2nd session, then delete the session itself

 ### Adding a Schedule: `schadd`

 You can schedule your Client to a Session.